 2 – The Silence of the Lambs

-Is Anthony Hopkin’s portrayal of Hannibal Lecter the best actor in any movie ever?
+Is Anthony Hopkin’s portrayal of Hannibal Lecter the best acting in any movie ever?
 Maybe.

 This film deserves all the oscars it won, it truly is a phenomenal film.
 Shame about its two sequels, but at least the TV show was incredible as well.